ZiyueWang25/Kaggle_G2Net/isamu/readme.md

 - Download the tfrecord data for training and save it in the train_tfrecord directory, download the tfrecod data for testing and save it in the test_tfrecord directory, and if you use pseudo label data, download it and save it in pseudo_ tfrecord directory.
 Store the directory containing all of these in the INPUT_PATH directory of config.py.

-- In the data path of config.py, specify the directory where the data used for [spectral whitening](https://www.kaggle.com/yamsam/g2net-w-prof) was downloaded.
+- In the DATA_PATH of config.py, specify the directory where the data used for [spectral whitening](https://www.kaggle.com/yamsam/g2net-w-prof) was downloaded.
 Set the CONFIG_PATH to the yaml file.

 - Training: Specify the output path of the trained model in OUTPUT_PATH and run train.sh.